lipupini/frontend/README.md

 # Instalution

+## English Introduction

-Instalution aims to be a revolutionary solution to Instagram.
+_Instalution aims to be a revolutionary solution to Instagram._

 In search of like-minded individuals to start a development community: